 As part of her college’s Culture Awareness curriculum, she’d learnt that the lacu reproduce by broadcast spawning.
 Every season, they crawl onto the land to find pools to leave sperm and eggs.
 While she was amazed that this was the reason the lacu had arms, everyone else was horrified that they didn’t have sex.

-Annabel finished prepping the fish and put it inside the fish smoker.
-She nudged his tail with her foot, “Make space for me.”
+Annabel put the fish inside the smoker and nudged Kyo’s tail with her sandal, “Make space for me.”

 He shifted an inch.